Tesla, Inc. Race Discrimination and Harassment Class Action Lawsuit

 Notice

 This website is attorney advertising.
 This website is not an offer to provide legal services but, depending on your answers to our questions here, we may offer to be your lawyers.
-We are not your lawyers until you and we sign our written fee agreement, or until we are appointed class counsel, if you are a member of the class we are seeking to represent.
+If you are a class member, we represent you as class counsel, but we do not represent you individually for pursuing damages until you and we sign our written fee agreement.
 The information on this site is not legal advice.
 Our statements here are our opinions only.
 Our past results depended on the unique facts and law of those cases, and do not constitute a guarantee, warranty, or prediction of the outcome of any other matter, including this one.
 If we offer to represent you, it's because we think you have a claim worth asserting, one that we're willing to risk our valuable time and money prosecuting.
 Having a good claim is not money in the bank, though.
 The outcome of all cases is uncertain.
 Our proposed fee agreement specifies that you will not pay us anything, either fees our costs, from your pocket.
 We will look solely to the defendant to be paid.
 Please read our website Notices, Terms, and Conditions for additional terms of use for this website.